jlacar/aoc-in-kotlin-all/README.md

 ### Some over-engineering expected

 I'm not much of a competitive programmer so I don't expect to solve these puzzles faster than average.
 I am, however, big on doing TDD and refactoring for simplicity, clarity, and ease of maintenance.
-I generally don't play [code golf](https://code.golf) with any of these solutions but as I strive for clean code, where "clean" means it's easy to understand and work with, I often find that it's less confusing and helps me solve the problem faster.
+I generally don't play [code golf](https://code.golf) with any of these solutions.
+However, I strive for clean code, where "clean" means it's easy to understand and work with.
+I often find that keeping the code as clean as I can as I go makes it  less confusing for me and overall it helps me solve the problem faster.
 This includes writing at least one automated test for each solution.

-Having said that, you might note that I sometimes go overboard and end up with something that looks over-engineered, which it probably is.
-My general approach to these problems is going for clarity rather brevity.
+Having said that, I still manage to go overboard sometimes and end up with code that looks over-engineered, which it probably is.

+My general approach to solving these problems is to prefer clarity rather brevity.
 Sometimes I refactor for clarity and get less code.
-Other times, I end up with more code than I started.
+Other times, I'll end up with more code.
 Feel free to add a comment or two to call out anything you might question as good practice.
-If you have suggestions on alternative approaches, that would be even better and greatly appreciated.
+If you have suggestions for alternative approaches, that would be even better and greatly appreciated.

 ### Semantic Commit Messages